Hex1629/BotnetC2/README.md

   know as user can use sql from c2 who?

- MAKE 2FA (OTP)
+# HOW TO GET (OTP)

-  KNOW AS OTP YOU CAN JOIN TO MY DISCORD FOR GET OTP --> https://discord.gg/t4c2z2W7wK | MY DISCORD SERVER
+  JOIN THIS DISCORD SERVER --> https://discord.gg/t4c2z2W7wK | MY DISCORD SERVER | AND GO TO otp_botnet

  # MY DB C2